 How to make money from social media

-Stop that aimless late night scrolling and learn how to make some actual cash from your social media addiction...
+Stop that aimless late-night scrolling and learn how to make some actual cash from your TikTok addiction...

-Research has shown that the average person spends around two hours a day on social media – but if you're a social media addict you'll likely spend much more time trawling through the 'gram.
+Research has shown that the average person spends around two and a half hours a day on social media – but if you're a social media addict, you'll likely spend much more time trawling through the 'gram.

 How about you use all that dedication to scrolling to actually make some money?
 Social media is quite a lucrative business if you know how to play it right and you're prepared to put in the effort.

-Do you need lots of followers to make money from social media?
+How many followers do you need to make money on social media?

 Does having more followers mean you'll make more money?
-The answer to this is both yes and no.
+The answer to this is both yes AND no.

-Exposure to the most successful influencers on Instagram and TikTok has led a lot of people assume you need hundreds of thousands of followers to be able to make any money on social media.
+Exposure to the most successful influencers on Instagram and TikTok has led a lot of people to assume you need hundreds of thousands of followers to be able to make any money on social media.
 This simply isn't true.

-For example, if you can prove that the vast majority of your followers are UK university students aged 18–24, you've instantly got your selling point, even if you don't have an absolutely huge audience.
+For example, if you can prove that the vast majority of your followers are UK university students aged 18–24, you've instantly got your selling point – even if you don't have an absolutely huge audience.
 In other words, it's not a question of how many Instagram followers you need to make money, but who those followers are.

 That being said, you do still need to have a fairly decent amount of followers.
 No one's going to pay you anything just to make Instagram reels or TikToks that only your friends will watch.
 But you only really need to reach around 1,000 followers to be able to start making a small amount of money.

-How much money can you make from social media?
+How much money can you make on social media?

-However, building up a social media profile and audience to that level takes a serious amount of dedication and effort, something that you probably won't have time for when studying a full-time degree.
+However, building up a social media profile and audience to that level takes a huge amount of dedication and effort – something that you probably won't have time for when studying for a full-time degree.

-But with brands paying between £40 and £2,000 per Instagram post, depending on the amount of followers you have, there's still ample opportunity to make some spare cash on the weekends.
+But with brands generally paying between £10 and £2,000 per Instagram post, depending on the number of followers you have, there's still ample opportunity to make some spare cash on the weekends.

 If you do manage to make it big, Instagrammers with over 75,000 followers could be taking home over £100,000 a year!
-That's a crazy amount of money for doing something you already do all the time anyway, right?
+That's a huge amount of money for doing something you already do all the time anyway.

-At the moment Instagram is all the rage, and can bring in some serious money, but trends change and it might not be so profitable this time next year.
-It's important to stay on top of any changes in the industry, and be quick to respond to any new platforms which pop up.
+At the moment, Instagram and TikTok are all the rage and can bring in some serious money, but trends change and they might not be so profitable this time next year.
+It's important to stay on top of any changes in the industry and be quick to respond to any new platforms which pop up.

 Once you have a following, I think it's quite easy to make money from your channels as there are plenty of brands that want to align themselves with bloggers/influencers.